Fall Theme and Centers for Preschoolers

 Maples Leaves Letter Match Activity

 Invite your preschoolers to match the uppercase and lowercase letters with this FREE letter match activity!
-Simply place the cutout leaves inside a basket on a table, and let them have fun trying to find the matching letters.
+Place the cutout leaves inside a basket on a table, and let them have fun trying to find the matching letters.
 It’s okay if they want to do it with a partner.

 • Copy the letters using pencils, markers, or crayons.